 Is there any correlation between age of the woman and IVF with donor eggs success rates?

-Please find 3 answers recorded with 3 IVF experts below.
+Below 3 answers recorded with 3 IVF experts.
+Enjoy watching!

 Answer from Dr Najdecki